|Riding Level||Advanced - Expert|

 Set Up: Set Back, About 23″ wide 18 front and 0 back.

 We have ridden the production and demo models over the years and it always seems like the demo models are a little stiffer than the production models.
 So some reviews are based off the demo models and they will say it’s stiffer and some reviews are based off the production models.
-The Good Ride Review is based off of both demo and production but we lean towards the take on the production because that is what you will be riding.
+The Good Ride Review is based on both demo and production but we lean towards the take on the production because that is what you will be riding.

 On Snow Feel: The Never Summer Raptor is a board you want to size up on and it also has a narrow waist for its size which is awesome for those that like quick edge to edge transitioning.
 It’s not easy in the grand spectrum of boards but it’s pretty easy for a stiff freeride board.
-It’s all about set back directional riding, carving, high speed bombing and powder.
+It’s all about set back directional riding, carving, high-speed bombing and powder.
 The extended camber in the nose makes for a more stable feel than most of the Never Summer boards in their line.

 Powder: This is not super surfy compared to other boards of this size that have a tapered tail.
-However it will float in just about any depth.
+However, it will float in just about any depth.
 If you like a tapered surfy board this won’t cut it for you but if you like a big floaty double ender then the Raptor will do the trick.
-Also the Raptor eats up chop and crud better than almost any hybrid rocker board out there.
-Since you usually arent’ making fresh tracks all day this is pretty important.
+Also, the Raptor eats up chop and crud better than almost any hybrid rocker board out there.
+Since you usually aren’t’ making fresh tracks all day this is pretty important.

 Turn Initiation and Carving: You have to put this board in perspective.
-Compare this to many of the boards in it’s category and you have a board that turns quickly for it’s flex but in no way is it an easy turning board.
+Compare this to many of the boards in its category and you have a board that turns quickly for it’s flex but in no way is it an easy turning board.
 When it comes to wider turns the Raptor almost has a camber like feel.
 The Raptor is also very carve friendly.
 The Directional Rocker with extended camber in the nose also helps with this as well because it allows for more stability at the tail and between the feet.
 This is really fun to lean into a carve and it has a surprising amount of spring out of the turn for a hybrid rocker board.

-Speed: Their aren’t many hybrid rocker boards that get out of the Great category when it comes to speed but this does.
+Speed: There aren’t many hybrid rocker boards that get out of the Great category when it comes to speed but this does.
 The base is fast and the board is very damp.
 We love how NS can dampen a board without making it feel dull and there are no complaints from us here.
 It’s about as fast as a hybrid rocker board can go.